perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 **[Block field]{#item_block_field}**\
 :   A field that interpolates all of its corresponding data value, over
-    a series of text lines â as many as necessary â producing a *text block*.
+    a series of text lines – as many as necessary – producing a *text block*.

 **[Text block]{#item_text_block}**\